adamsilver/adamsilver.io-jekyll/_drafts/2014-01-15-semantic-html-and-css.md

 ### Accessibility

-Screen readers read the text of page based on the HTML elements that are used.
+Some disabled users, utilise the functionality of a screen reader.
+When the page is semantic there is a much higher chance it will be read out loud meaningfully to the user.

 ### Print

 ### RWD

-### etc
+### Perf

+Page weight is likely to be smaller as not weighted down by the dreggs of HTML bloat and inline styles etc.

 ### SEO

-Crawlers such as the Googlebot, are another type of user agent.
-They rank the page based on the content.
+Search engine crawlers rank the page based on the content.
 The content can only be understood if semantic HTML is used.
-Semantic HTML is clean and tends not to include inline styles, decorative images (tabless) etc and because of this the page is ranked better in search engines.
+Semantic HTML therefore improves search engine ranking.

 ### Maintainability